AndreaLVR/CAST/README.md

 >
 > Please note that the implementations provided here (Python & Rust) are intended as **Proof of Concepts (PoC)** to demonstrate the algorithmic efficiency of CAST.
 Neither version is designed for critical production environments.
 >
 > **💡 Key Performance Metric:** The critical metric to observe is the **Time-to-Compression-Ratio balance**.
-CAST aims for a unique "sweet spot": it often **surpasses LZMA2 compression ratios in significantly less time**, or outperforms faster algorithms (like Zstd) in ratio while maintaining acceptable performance.
+CAST aims for a unique "sweet spot": it often **surpasses LZMA2 compression ratios in significantly less time**, and outperforms algorithms like Zstd in **both compression density and processing speed**.
 > **The goal is to demonstrate a superior trade-off compared to standard algorithms, rather than just winning on a single metric.**

 **CAST** is a high-performance pre-processing algorithm designed to bridge the gap between raw structured text and modern entropy engines (like LZMA, Zstd, Brotli).